 3).
 Drinking the occasional Diet Soda Won’t kill you

 When diet drinks made their debut they were touted as the health savior we had all been waiting for.
 Companies promised zero side effects from their zero calorie beverages.
 It didn’t take long for our bubble to burst as studies came out that caused growing concern for cancer, heart disease and unhealthy gut bacteria.

 However, the truth about these convenient calories free beverages is that the studies around them have been inconsistent.
 The reality, like many areas of life, probably lies somewhere in the middle.
 If you crave the occasional soda or sweet tea, but you hate to ruin your diet with the sugar, then go ahead and enjoy a diet version.
 The studies are inconclusive and have suggested some reason for concern so don’t indulge in more than one a day.
 However, you don’t need to fear them as the cancerous killer we have all been warned about.
 There is no reliable research that shows a few diet drinks a week will hurt you.

 so there you have it…

 The health industry is full of scary statistics and confusing studies.
 I hope this information gave you reason to breathe a sigh of relief and enjoy a few of your favorite vices.
-You only have one life to live.
-Enjoy the time and try not to stress about the small things.
+You only have one life to live so enjoy the time and try not to stress about the small things.